chromium/chromium/docs/android_build_instructions.md

 incremental_install = true
 ```

-Some APKs (e.g. WebView) do not work with incremental install, and are
+Some APKs (e.g. WebView) do not work with `incremental install = true` and are
-blacklisted from being built as such (via `never_incremental = true`), so are
+always built as normal APKs.
+This behavior is controlled via
-build as normal APKs even when `incremental_install = true`.
+`never_incremental = true`.

 ## Installing and Running Chromium on an Emulator